lfcj/EssentialFeed/README.md

     cocoapods, carthage or similar is that every update takes synchronisation and further steps that can make integrations break (between package and main code).
 -   A good starting point is to separate platform-specific logic from platform-independent logic.

+#### 46. Continuous Delivery and Deployment: Automating the App Deploy to App Store Connect ✅

+-   Differences and Relations between Continuous Integration, Delivery, and Deployment

+    ```
+    Continuous Integration is the practice of merging working versions of the code into the main branch with great speed and frequency (several times a day).
+    ```

+    -   To make this happen the team will need to have a CI pipeline per branch to make sure that everything pushed passes tests.
+If this happens, whatever is pushed to `master` will then be ready to deploy.
+This is how **Continous Delivery** is achieved.
+    -   Unfinished features can be behind flags.
+    -   **Continous Deployment** means having a system in place to automatically approve builds that pass all tests and pushing a build to production.

+-   Guidelines for uploading builds to App Store Connect
+    -   App has an icon
+    -   App has bundle ID – unique one and same one as in Xcode.
+    -   App has build version number, e.g.: 1.0, 1.1, etc.
+    -   App complies with compliance export regulations.

+-   Not using Main.storyboard
+    Not always necessary when building the app from scratch.
+    -   Delete `Main` from the app target
+    -   Delete from the Info.plist
+    -   Create a window from the `SceneDelegate` -> Test that the window configuration marks it as key and makes it visible -> `makeKeyAndVisible`.

+-   Launchscreen Best Pracises.
+    -   A good idea is to mark the launch screen similar to what the user will see in the first screen.
+That way the feeling is that it loads faster.
+-   Deploying builds to App Store Connect manually
+-   Deploying builds to App Store Connect automatically with a Continuous Delivery pipeline

+    The provisioning files and the certificate are tools to sign the bundle and let the system know you are a known developer.
+This data is private and should be strongly encryped when pushed to the CI server for continous deployment.

+    `fastlane` is a tool that does the job very well, here an example of how to upload a build to ASC:
+    ```
+    lane :deploy do
+    build_app(scheme: "EssentialApp", workspace: "EssentialApp.xcworkspace")
+    upload_to_testflight
+    end
+    ```

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift